 Simon Hoggart, The Guardian, October 2008

-His books include Stagecoach (1999), an account of the firm which rose from nothing to the FTSE 100 in 20 years, The Great British Railway Disaster (1997), a humorous series of anecdotes about rail privatisation, and On the Wrong Line, which is the definitive story of rail privatisation first published as Broken Rails in October 2001 and updated in 2005 – it is now available on Amazon.
+His books include Stagecoach (1999), (out of print but available on Amazon) an account of the firm which rose from nothing to the FTSE 100 in 20 years, The Great British Railway Disaster (1997), a humorous series of anecdotes about rail privatisation, and On the Wrong Line, which is the definitive story of rail privatisation first published as Broken Rails in October 2001 and updated in 2005 – it is now available on Amazon.

 He is a keen cricketer (see articles from The Oldie on this site), plays tennis regularly and has become an enthusiastic but slow runner, taking part in half marathons and 10k races.
 Christian recently celebrated half of a century of supporting Queens Park Rangers, now back in the Premiership.
 Christian speaks French fluently and has conducted numerous interviews for French TV and radio.